exlskills/course-javascript-basics/Topics/11. Strings/homework/03. Sub-string in text/README.md

 - The input will consist of an array containing one string

 ## Output
-- The output should be consisted of one line - the number of marches
+- The output should be consisted of one line - the number of matches

 ## Constraints
 - Time limit: **0.2s**